 - ART 101 Art Appreciation 3 credit hours.
 A general survey of the visual arts for non-art majors.
+Prerequisites: None. - ART 101H Art Appreciation Honors 3 credit hours.
+A general survey of the visual arts for non-art majors.
+Advanced reading and writing assignments will be given.
+Enrollment in he Honors Program is required.
 Prerequisites: None. - ART 103 Introduction to Computer Systems for Visual Art 3 credit hours (6 clock hours per week).
 Introduction to hardware and system interface as well as to foundation software for page layout, vector-based imaging, and bitmap imaging.
 This is a foundation course centered on the manipulation of the elements of art and application of design principles through computer software and media.
 Students will explore the theories and principles and build on this understanding using both traditional and contemporary industry standard digital techniques.
 Required for all visual arts majors.
-Prerequisites: Declared art majors and art minors. - ART 110 Drawing I 3 credit hours (6 clock hours per week).
+Prerequisites: Declared art majors and art minors. - ART 110 Drawing I 3 credit hours (2 clock hour lecture and 4 clock hour lab periods per week).
 An introductory course involving drawing from direct observation with an emphasis on space, volume, linear and free hand perspective, and other basic techniques and concepts.
 With an emphasis on line as the principle conveyor of form, ART 110 will expose students to ideas and skills that have occupied artists throughout history.
-Prerequisites: None. - ART 111 2D Design 3 credit hours (6 clock hours per week).
+Prerequisites: None. - ART 111 2D Design 3 credit hours (2 clock hour lecture and 4 clock hour lab periods per week).
 An introductory course using fundamental elements, principles, vocabulary and theories of visual art to develop concise concepts of design.
-Prerequisites: None. - ART 121 3D Design 3 credit hours (6 clock hours per week).
+Prerequisites: None. - ART 121 3D Design 3 credit hours (2 clock hour lecture and 4 clock hour lab periods per week).
 A foundations course utilizing the elements and principles of design to explore form as mass and volume.
 Through a series of assigned projects using simple materials the student will investigate the physical and conceptual attributes of three-dimensional form in space.
-Prerequisites: None. - ART 209 Drawing II 3 credit hours (6 clock hours per week).
+Prerequisites: None. - ART 209 Drawing II 3 credit hours (2 clock hour lecture and 4 clock hour lab periods per week).
 Drawing II continues and expands upon the information and skills acquired in Drawing I with an emphasis on value as the chief conveyor of form.
 There will be a greater stress on composition as a way of heightening aesthetic interest and conveying information and meaning.
-Primer course for ART 491, ART 492, ART 493, ART 494.
-Prerequisites: ART 110 or instructor consent. - ART 211 Color Theory 3 credit hours (6 clock hours per week).
+Primer course for VAR 491, VAR 492, VAR 493, VAR 494.
+Prerequisites: ART 110 or instructor consent. - ART 211 Color Theory 3 credit hours (2 clock hour lecture and 4 clock hour lab periods per week).
 Color Theory is a foundations course designed to introduce the student to the principles of color mixing, color interaction and design, and traditional and contemporary theory as relates to color history and development in both two and three dimensions.
 While classroom hours will be divided between lectures, demonstrations, critiques and discussions, this is a studio class with significant time devoted in class to the practice of seeing and working with color through a series of exercises to put the student in the position of making informed color decisions.
-Prerequisites: (ART 110, ART 111) or instructor consent. - ART 220 History of Art I 3 credit hours.
+Prerequisites: (ART 110 and ART 111) or instructor consent. - ART 220 History of Art I 3 credit hours.
 A survey of the history of art from prehistoric times to the Renaissance.
 This course presents a view of ancient, medieval and Renaissance art the world over. - ART 221 History of Art II 3 credit hours.
 A survey of the history of art from Renaissance times to present.
-This course presents a view of Renaissance through modern art. - ART 230 Graphic Design I 3 credit hours (6 clock hours per week).
-Concentrates on the fundamental concepts of graphic design and digital media, including imagery, sound, video, animation and web.
-This course is centered on the manipulation of the elements of art with the use of the computer.
-Assignments are given to engage students in the technical, conceptual, and aesthetic aspects of digital media.
-Students employ a diverse range of techniques and software as they become familiar with contemporary artistic processes involving the use of the computer and/or other technologies.
-Consists of hands-on experimentation and production supplemented by videos, and academic research.
-Prerequisites: Art majors, art minors, or instructor consent. - ART 298 Digital Photography 3 credit hours (6 clock hours per week).
-Through readings lectures, demonstrations and regular shooting assignments and critique, introduces the basic concepts of photography as a form of creative expression.
-With an emphasis on the student's own creative practice, covers technical, aesthetic and conceptual aspects of photography and explores how meaning is created in a photograph.
-Introduces basic digital editing, camera controls, selection and sequencing.
-Assignments cover traditional genres such as landscape, portrait and still life.
-Places a strong emphasis on interaction with classmates' work and receptivity to critique.
-Fully manual DSLR is required for this course.
-Prerequisites: Visual Art majors, Visual Art minors, or instructor consent.
+This course presents a view of Renaissance through modern art.